Spaghetti & Mandolino - home page / Our magazine / Roman cuisine recipes: from bucatini all'amatriciana to oxtail stew.

-Bucatini all&' amatriciana: history and curiosities of a Roman classic
+Bucatini all'amatriciana: history and curiosities of a Roman classic

-The Bucatini all&' Amatriciana are a hymn to the senses, a perfect combination of Roman tradition and culinary refinement.
+Bucatini all'Amatriciana are an anthem to the senses, a perfect blend of Roman tradition and culinary refinement.

-The story of Amatriciana
+The history of amatriciana

 The evolving tradition

 The first documented recipe dates back to 1927, by Ada Boni.
-However, it had notable differences from &' Modern Amatriciana: chopped bacon, fresh tomatoes, spaghetti, and a
+However, it had notable differences from modern Amatriciana: chopped guanciale, fresh tomatoes, spaghetti, and a choice of mixed cheese.

-Chili pepper took the place of pepper, bringing a spicy touch that won the hearts of diners.
+Chili pepper took the place of black pepper, bringing a spicy touch that won the hearts of diners.

 Amatriciana among typical Roman recipes